 So I thought I might as well go back to the game with which Adams’s career as a digital dungeonmaster began: the TRS-80 BASIC version of Adventureland.
 I assumed that because I’d already ported Pirate Adventure to the Beeb, porting Adventureland would be a walk in the park.

 Instead, I unexpectedly found myself puzzling over what appeared to be a forty-year-old bug.
-(Spoiler: it wasn’t.)
+(Spoiler: I’m an idiot.)

 But first I had to get the program-listing into digital form, ready for converting.
 Like its successor Pirate Adventure, Adventureland had been published as a type-in listing, in the July 1980 issue of SoftSide magazine in this case, five months before Pirate Adventure appeared in BYTE.